bauxiteDYS/SM-DYS-AFK-Spec/README.md

 # SM-DYS-AFK-Spec
-Sourcemod plugin for Dystopia that automatically movies AFK players to spectator team after they have been AFK for a certain duration
+Sourcemod plugin for Dystopia that automatically moves AFK players to spectator team after they have been AFK for a certain duration
 **Note:** AFK timer will reset if the player is moved by teammates etc, it only counts them as AFK if they are truly not moving at all.

 ## Console Variables: